alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

     GetRiskScore(riskApi, customer);
 ```

-Calling `GetRiskScore` twice is not equivalent to calling `CalculateTotal` twice.

-Discarding `firstScore` does not undo the first API call.
-The next invocation is not guaranteed to return the same score: the service may have newer data, record audit or usage state, consume quota, change a cache, reject an expired token, throttle or rate-limit the caller, or be temporarily unavailable even though the visible arguments are the same.
+Discarding `firstScore` does not undo the first API call, and the next invocation is not guaranteed to return the same score: the service may have newer data, record audit or usage state, consume quota, change a cache, reject an expired token, throttle or rate-limit the caller, or be temporarily unavailable even though the visible arguments are the same.
 That first call can also affect downstream visible state even though none of that changed state is passed explicitly to the second call as an argument.

 With effects, execution policy becomes part of the program's observable behavior: